bakunawa-ops/Bakunawa-Sec/README.md

-## Welcome to GitHub Pages
+## Welcome to Jong Pairez GitHub Pages

-You can use the [editor on GitHub](https://github.com/bakunawa-ops/Bakunawa-Sec/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+IT Specialist with a background in Research and Design.
+Integrates artistic practice with end-user computing by applying creative approaches in working around technology.
+Loves listening to Death Metal and enjoys hacking inexpensive single-board-computers to simulate Enterprise IT Infrastructures for learning vulnerabilities.

 ### Markdown